 My earliest memory of watching the surfers in Easkey was in the early 1980s and I can remember wondering was this some new fad unsuited to the chilly waters of the North Atlantic – and even colder air of the West of Ireland.

 Of course, my understanding of surfing at that time was clouded by common misconceptions such as surfing was a summer activity best enjoyed in warm water places like California.

 But the truth is the best conditions for surfing are usually in the Autumn/ Winter months when ocean storms create the big swells and waves with the perfect peaks for surfing.
 And the high-tech, super-stretch neoprene suits, caps, gloves and booties, we see surfers wearing today make it possible to stay in the water for long periods.

-Over the years I have journeyed to Easkey whenever the surf is up to enjoy the spectacle of the fearless surfers paddling out over the swells to ride the towering waves that can rise up to 20 feet high.
+Over the years I have journeyed to Easkey and nearby Enniscrone whenever the surf is up to enjoy the spectacle of the fearless surfers paddling out over the swells to ride the towering waves that can rise up to 20 feet high.

 What makes Easkey such a perfect location for surfing?

 Easkey has two reef breaks that offer up consistent waves that are both hollow and fast.

 Often referred to as Easkey Left, the first of the two reef breaks is in front of Roslee Castle, at the mouth of the Easkey River.
 Easkey Right is further along the shore road, east of the castle.

 This year, October’s beautiful sunshine was the icing on the cake for a month of great surfing in Easkey.
 Temperatures were in the mid-teens, most days, and the ideal offshore wind under blue skies made for spectacular surfing.